Proton Beam Radiation Therapy in Treating Younger Patients with Brain Tumors

 - Uncontrolled intercurrent illness that would limit compliance with study requirements

-- Persons who are pregnant are excluded from this study; breastfeeding should be discontinued if the mother is treated with radiotherapy
+- Persons who are pregnant are excluded from this study because ionizing radiation is a teratogen; because there is unknown but potential risk of adverse events in nursing infants secondary to treatment of the mother with radiotherapy, breastfeeding should be discontinued if the mother is treated with radiotherapy

 - Patients who cannot participate in contributing to the neurocognitive outcomes due to severe neurologic impairment or language barrier will be enrolled at the discretion of the treating physician in consultation with the principal investigator (PI)